-In order to accomplish these educational goals, these are learning outcomes we measure our students by:
+To accomplish these educational goals, these are learning outcomes we measure our students by:

-Program-Level Outcomes Course-Level Outcomes (Measurements) Biblical Integration: To develop and implement biblically valid models of leadership and evaluate present Employ Biblical and theological criteria for evaluating varied leadership models, styles and practices.
+Program-Level Outcomes Course-Level Outcomes (Measurements) Biblical Integration: Develop and implement biblically valid models of leadership and evaluate present situations in light of biblical understanding.
+[Professional] Recognize the call and ongoing lifetime preparation of a leader.
 Comprehend a strategic planning process for effective ministry.
+Construct a strategic plan that integrates various elements of leadership and administrative process in growing a specific ministry.